History of Dominion Energy in Timeline

 2017: 33rd Year of the Benjamin J. Lambert, III, Volunteer of the Year Program

-2017 marked the thirty-third year of Dominion's Benjamin J. Lambert, III, Volunteer of the Year Program, which recognizes top company volunteers and donates $1000 to their chosen charity.
+2017 marked the thirty-third year of Dominion's Benjamin J. Lambert, III, Volunteer of the Year Program, which recognizes top company volunteers by paying $1000 to the charity of their choice.

 2017: Rebranding to Dominion Energy

-In 2017, Dominion Resources rebranded itself to Dominion Energy and introduced a new logo.
+In 2017, Dominion Resources rebranded itself as Dominion Energy, introducing a new logo to reflect the change.

 2017: Fortune 500 Listing

-In May 2018, ground was broken on the 600-mile Atlantic Coast Pipeline in Lewis County, West Virginia, a natural gas pipeline project between West Virginia and North Carolina.
+In May 2018, ground was broken on the Atlantic Coast Pipeline in Lewis County, West Virginia, a natural gas pipeline project involving Dominion as a partner.

-In January 2019, Dominion Energy completed its acquisition of SCANA Corporation.
+In January 2019, Dominion Energy completed its acquisition of SCANA Corporation, further expanding its energy portfolio.

 July 2020: Cancellation of Atlantic Coast Pipeline

-In July 2020, Dominion and Duke Energy canceled the Atlantic Coast Pipeline project, citing cost increases due to lawsuits.
+In July 2020, Dominion and Duke Energy canceled the Atlantic Coast Pipeline project due to cost increases from lawsuits and environmental opposition.

-July 2020: Agreement to Sell Natural Gas Assets to Berkshire Hathaway
+July 2020: Announcement of Natural Gas Asset Sale to Berkshire Hathaway

-December 2020: Keel Laying for Offshore WTIV Charybdis
+December 2020: Keel Laid for Offshore WTIV Charybdis

-In December 2020, the keel was laid for the Coastal Virginia Offshore Wind (CVOW) project's Jones Act-compliant offshore WTIV, the Charybdis, at Keppel AmFELS shipyards in Brownsville, Texas.
+In December 2020, the keel was laid for the project's Jones Act-compliant offshore WTIV, the Charybdis, under construction at Keppel AmFELS shipyards in Brownsville, Texas, for the Coastal Virginia Offshore Wind (CVOW) project.

 2020: Response to Coronavirus Pandemic

-In 2020, Dominion responded to the coronavirus pandemic by stopping service disconnects for non-payment, helping customers reconnect to its service, waiving late and reconnection fees, and providing $1 million in aid to organizations fighting COVID-19 through its charitable foundation.
+In 2020, Dominion responded to the coronavirus pandemic by suspending service disconnections for non-payment, helping disconnected customers reconnect, waiving late and reconnection fees, and directing its charitable foundation to provide $1 million in aid to individuals and organizations fighting COVID-19.

-2021: Lobbying for West Virginia's Critical Infrastructure Protection Act
+2021: Passage of West Virginia's Critical Infrastructure Protection Act

-In 2021, lobbyists for Dominion worked to pass West Virginia's Critical Infrastructure Protection Act, which created felony penalties for protests targeting oil and gas facilities.
+In 2021, lobbyists for Dominion worked to pass West Virginia's Critical Infrastructure Protection Act, creating felony penalties for trespassing offenses targeting oil and gas facilities.

 February 2022: Sale of Dominion Energy West Virginia to Hearthstone Utilities Inc.

-In February 2022, Dominion Energy sold its subsidiary, Dominion Energy West Virginia, to Hearthstone Utilities Inc. for $690 million.
-Hearthstone will continue operations in West Virginia under the name "Hope Gas".
+In February 2022, Dominion Energy sold one of its subsidiaries, Dominion Energy West Virginia, to Hearthstone Utilities Inc. for $690 million; the operations in West Virginia continued under the name "Hope Gas".

-By 2022, the grid transformation program's aim was to build 3,000 megawatts worth of new solar and wind energy.
+In 2022, Dominion Energy's "grid transformation program" aimed to build 3,000 megawatts worth of new solar and wind energy.

-In September 2023, Enbridge agreed to acquire East Ohio Gas, Questar Gas, and Public Service Co. of North Carolina from Dominion for $14 billion.
+In September 2023, Enbridge agreed to acquire East Ohio Gas, Questar Gas, and Public Service Co. of North Carolina from Dominion for an enterprise value of $14 billion.